aleshaleksey/fansys23/08-spell-list.md

 **Special (global)**: The fey will ask the caster to make a [promise](#promise) (as per the spell) in exchange for the shelter.
 The promise may be trivial, ridiculous, or deadly serious, depending on the fey that the caster deals with.

-**Upcast**: For every extra MP dice added to the spell, the shelter will accept an additional guest.
+**Upcast**: For every extra MP dice above 3 added to the spell, the shelter will accept an additional guest.

 **Global**: The spell lasts for four hours.
 The fey will ask a "promise" to be made in exchange (see above).